 which controls further execution of the request, while the actual pages are

 containing the display code.
 Simple applications can still embed all the code in the pages.

-* Source-code for each component can come from a different source, for eg.
+* Source-code for each component can come from a different source, eg.

-from file, memory or sub-request which allows to act on the output from another Apache
+from file, memory or sub-request which allows one to act on the output from another Apache

 application like PHP, JSP, CGI Script etc.

 * Each component can be in a different source format (e.g. HTML, WML, XML, POD, ...)